-The state board of equalization heard this morning Kane, Beaver, Uintah and Washington county protestants in argument against the proposed additional ment against the proposed additional tax of 40 per cent in screep and cattle; and this afternoon the hearing is con-cluded with Tooele county, leaving Rich and Morgan counties unheard from.
+The state board of equalization heard this morning Kane, Beaver, Uintah and Washington county protestants in argument against the proposed additional ment against the proposed additional tax of 40 per cent on sheep and cattle; and this afternoon the hearing is cho-cluded with Tooele county, leaving Rich and Morgan counties unheard from.
 The arguments advanced by the speak-ers today, are the same as those pre-sented yesterday, varying in detail ac-cording to variations in local environ-ment, but all with the same end in view.
-The general claim was advanced that The general claim was advanced that 75 to 90 per cent of the sheep and cat-tle were taxed, and the tendencies to avoid taxation, of which so much has been said, were minimized.
-The board will occupy tomorrow and next day in going over the arguments advanced during the week, and arrive at a deci-sion by Monday.
-In advance of this members of the board decline to make any statement, as to the merits or de-merits of the situation.
+The general claim was advanced that 75 to 90 per cent of the sheep and cat-tle were taxed, and the tendencies to avoid taxation, of which so much has been said, were minimized.
+The board will occupy tomorrow and next day in going over the arguments advanced going over the arguments advanced during the week, and arrive at a deci-sion by Monday.
+In advance of this, members of the board decline to make any statement, as to the merits or de-merits of the situation.